schlomo/hosts-updater/README.md

 Update entries in `/etc/hosts` from DNS every 5 minutes.
 This is most handy when using Hostname-based access control for hosts with dynamic IPs, e.g. managed via DynDNS.

-Full documentation and usage can be found in the included [man page](hosts-updater.1.ronn)
+Full documentation and usage can be found in the included [man page](hosts-updater.1.ronn), see also my [BLOG](http://blog.schlomo.schapiro.org/2014/01/hostname-based-access-control-for.html).

 ## Building a DEB